manGoweb/mango-cli/README.md

 Just a few requirements you already have: latest [Node.js](http://nodejs.org) and [Git](http://git-scm.com) executable in `PATH`.

 If you are running __Windows__, there are even some more [special requirements because of node-gyp](https://github.com/TooTallNate/node-gyp).<br>On __OS X__ you can come across a problem with missing vips library.
-Install it with `brew install homebrew/science/vips --with-webp --with-graphicsmagick` first and then continue.
+Follow these [instructions](http://sharp.dimens.io/en/stable/install/#mac-os) in sharp module docs.

-If you're having problems with the installation, check out prepared [release packages](https://github.com/manGoweb/mango-cli/releases).
+If you're still having problems with the installation, check out prepared [release packages](https://github.com/manGoweb/mango-cli/releases).
 Extract them locally and run `npm link` in the `mango-cli` folder.

 ## Usage